 How to configure logging in the RFC Gateway?

 Logging is configured by profile parameter ‘gw/logging’.
-This profile parameter offers several sub-parameters where some of them are explained in the answers below.
+This profile parameter offers several sub-parameters where some of them are explained below.

 Which usage types are covered by the logging?